JeffDeCola/my-cheat-sheets/software/infrastructure-as-a-service/cloud-services-compute/google-cloud-platform-cheat-sheet/google-kubernetes-engine.md

 Really great for runing docker containeers in a manage Kubernetes environment.

-Kubernetes performs the
+Kubernetes performs the,

-* automation,
+* automation
-* orchestration,
+* orchestration
 * management and
 * deployment

 of your containers.
 More information here.

 ## FREE RESOURCE

 No cluster management fee for clusters of all sizes.
 Each user node is charged at